 VOLUNTEER OPPORTUNITIES-

 Hardworking and responsible teen and adult volunteers are welcome to help work the farm in a variety of capacities.
 Volunteers clean up after animals, feed them and care for them, tend to the garden, organize the grain room and greenhouse, support farm events, etcetera.
 Currently, morning weekday volunteers are needed to help with animal chores and feedings.
+Tours and trainings held on Friday evenings.

-Contact Kory at info@warmspringscarefarm.org or (208) 515-4234 for more information.
+Contact Kory at kory@warmspringscarefarm.org for more information.

 SELF DEFENSE FOR JR HIGH